JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 * https://github.com/usertour/usertour

 > Agpl v3 | Usertour is an open-source user onboarding platform designed for developers.
-It allows you to create in-app product tours, checklists, and launchers in minutes—effortlessly and with full control.The open-source alternative to Userflow and Appcues
+It allows you to create in-app product tours, checklists, and launchers in minutes—effortlessly and with full control.**The open-source alternative to Userflow and Appcues**

 ### Recap from Spring 2025